day8/re-frame/docs/Flows.md

 Subscriptions can only be accessed within a [reactive context](/re-frame/FAQs/UseASubscriptionInAnEventHandler).
 Since an event handler isn't reactive, it can't access any subscriptions.

+Furthermore, subscriptions have an `input-signals` function.
+This allows the value of one subscription to flow into another.
+But events have no such thing.

-That means, to get a usable value for `num-balloons-to-fill-kitchen`, we have to duplicate all the business logic that we wrote into our subscriptions:
+That means, to get a usable value for `num-balloons-to-fill-kitchen`, we have to duplicate the business logic that we wrote into our subscription, along with the *entire* subgraph of inputs which our subscription is composed of:

 <div class="cm-doc" data-cm-doc-no-eval data-cm-doc-no-edit data-cm-doc-no-result>
 (rf/reg-event-fx
  ::order-ballons-for-kitchen-prank
- (fn [{:keys [balloons-per-bag] :as cofx} _]
+ (fn [{:keys [balloons-per-bag db] :as cofx} _]
    (let [kitchen-area (get-in db [:kitchen :area])
          kitchen-height (get-in db [:kitchen :height])
          kitchen-volume (* area height)      ;; eyelids start drooping here